-• The oil change indicator message will not monitor the time since the last oil change.
-Change your vehicles oil if it has been 6 months since your last oil change even if the oil change indicator message is NOT illumi-
+- The oil change indicator message will not monitor the time since the last oil change.
+Change your vehicles oil if it has been 6 months since your last oil change even if the oil change indicator message is NOT illuminated. - Change your engine oil more often if you drive your vehicle off-road for an extended period of time. - Under no circumstances should oil change intervals exceed 6,000 miles (10 000 km) or six months, whichever comes first.

-- Change your engine oil more often if you drive your vehicle off-road for an extended period of time. - Under no circumstances should oil change intervals exceed 6,000 miles (10 000 km) or six months, whichever comes first.
+Your authorized dealer will reset the oil change indicator message after completing the scheduled oil change.
+If a scheduled oil change is performed by someone other than your authorized dealer, the message can be reset by referring to the steps described under "Electronic Vehicle Information Center (EVIC)/Oil Change Required" in

-Your dealer will reset the oil change indicator message after completing the scheduled oil change.
-If this scheduled oil change is performed by someone other than your dealer the message can be reset by referring to the steps described under "Oil Change Required" in "Use Factory Settings" of the EVIC section in this manual or under "Odometer/Trip Odometer" in the "Instrument Cluster Descriptions section of this manual.
+"Understanding Your Instrument Panel" or under "Instrument Cluster Description/Odometer/Trip Odometer" in "Understanding Your Instrument Panel" for further information.